-The best time for planting varies from species to species but, in general, best time for planting is in spring or in fall.
-When planting in summer, plants need a little bit more attention but following the planting instructions , anything you plant should be a success.
-We will talk here about the best time to plant trees and shrubs and the best time to plant perennials.
+The best time for planting varies from species to species but, in general, the best time for planting is in spring or fall.
+By following planting instructions anything you plant should be a success.

-Planting Evergreens – the Evergreens do not send a precise signal when they go dormant and they don’t drop their leaves.
-With thees trees or shrubs it is easier to choose the proper time for planting.
-They can be planted even later in the spring or later in the fall because they are tougher than the deciduous ones.
-However, you will still want to avoid planting them when it is too hot (and/or too dry).
-If it is still hot in your region in late September, hold off till later in the fall.
+Planting Evergreens – Evergreens do not indicate when they go dormant as they do not drop their leaves.
+With these trees or shrubs it is easier to choose the proper time for planting.
+They can be planted even later in the spring or later in the fall because they are tougher varieties.
+However, you will still want to avoid planting them when it is too hot or dry.
+If it is still hot in your region in late September, hold off until later in the fall.

-When planting the trees in the summer, make sure you water them well using water bags and installing irrigation systems in order to supply the amount of water they need to get established.
+*If you choose to do your planting in the summer, make sure you water them well or consider installing an irrigation system in order to supply the amount of water they need to get established.*

-When you want planting in spring, make sure you do the following:
+When you plant in spring, try to do the following:

-♦ Acclimatize the plants (harden off plants).
-Let the plants accommodate to life outdoors for a few days, placing them in a sheltered spot.
-Leave plants outside for few hours in the beginning then increase the time.
-Bring plants inside if there is frost warning or cover them.
+♦ Acclimate the plants.
+Let the plants adjust to life outdoors for a few days by placing them in a sheltered spot.
+Start with a few hours and increase the time but bring them inside if there is a frost warning.

 ♦ Be sure to space plants properly.
 It may take perennials several years to reach their full size.
 Consider growing annuals in between them until they fill out.